-gcse lady macbeth essayWatch
+gcse lady macbeth essayWatch this thread

 Throughout the play, Shakespeare uses Lady Macbeth as a construct to explore the effects of power in the hands of women in a patriarchal society and to present power as a dangerous and destructive force when combined with ambition outside of the parameters of the established ‘Great Chain of Being’.
 Initially, Lady Macbeth is presented as strong-willed figure of dominant nature; this is done through excessive use of imperatives, and affiliation with the supernatural.
 However, eventually Lady Macbeth’s power diminishes as guilt plagues her mind, until her mental deterioration results in her tragic death.
 Perhaps Shakespeare is using her character as a deterrent, a warning to those who seek to alter the ‘Great chain of being’ through immorality and sin.